Tnixc/replacer/README.md

 # Usage

-You will need a `config.toml` in the following format:
+You will need a `replacer.config.toml` in the following format:
 ```toml
 # config.toml
 pairs = [